wwood/hpc_scripts/README.md

   --chunk-num CHUNK_NUM
                         Number of chunks to divide the commands (from --command-file) into --chunk-size CHUNK_SIZE
                         Number of commands (from --command-file) per a chunk --prelude PRELUDE     Code from this file will be run before each chunk --scratch-data SCRATCH_DATA [SCRATCH_DATA ...]
                         Data to be copied to a scratch space prior to running the main command(s).
 Useful for databases used in large chunks of jobs.
   --run-tmp-dir         Executes your command(s) on the local SSD ($TMPDIR/mqsub_processing) of a node.
-IMPORTANT: Dont use absolute paths for the --output of your command(s), it will force the data there instead.
+IMPORTANT: Use absolute paths for your input files, and a relative path for your output.
+  --depend DEPEND [DEPEND ...]
+                        Space separated list of ids for jobs this job should depend on.
+  --segregated-log-files
+                        Put log files in ~/qsub_logs/<date>/<directory> instead of the current working directory.

 ----------------------------------------------------------------------------------------------------------
 Full README can be found on the CMR github - https://github.com/centre-for-microbiome-research/hpc_scripts Further information can also be found in the CMR Compute Notes -  https://tinyurl.com/cmr-internal-compute
 ```

 If you have a large amount of commands (one command per line in a single file) you wish to split in a number of qsub jobs, you can do the following: